The secret to becoming a famed novelist is learning to pen down a story that takes your readers on an unforgettable adventure.

 Ask yourself questions like, Who are the prominent characters in your story?
 What is their situation, and why?
 Where and when does the plot take place?

-A brilliant story does not just contain convincing answers to these five questions but also showcases some development in each of these scenarios.
+A brilliant story contains more than convincing answers to these five questions and showcases some development in each scenario.

-If you make unique elements of plot shape convincingly, you will successfully be able to take the reader on a journey that will keep them coming for more.
+If you make unique elements of the plot shape convincingly, you will successfully take the reader on a journey that will keep them coming for more.

 6: Outline Scenes to Form a Storyboard

-Despite you using index cards or other small scraps of paper like post-its, a storyboard acts as a useful tool to develop your story.
+Despite using index cards or other small scraps of paper like Post-its, a storyboard is a valuable tool to develop your story.

-Try summarizing the vital incidents of each scene in as mere as two lines, which of your figures it will involve, and what will be the purpose of the act.
+Try summarizing the vital incidents of each scene in as mere as two lines, which of your figures it will involve, and the purpose of the act.

-As you plot your novel and script your story development, you can choose to reorder scenes as your story progresses until you obtain a sequence of scenes that best suits what you have in mind.
+As you plot your novel and script your story development, you can reorder scenes as your story progresses until you obtain a sequence that best suits what you have in mind.

-Sometimes you might find the order of two or more scenes reversed.
-Other times you might feel that an early setting must get shifted towards the conclusion of the story because of its content or mood.
+Sometimes, the order of two or more scenes is reversed.
+Other times, an early setting must shift towards the story's conclusion because of its content or mood.

 7. Encompass Character and Action-Driven Story Elements

-‘Change’ is a critical factor in the propulsion of a story.
-It gets produced by incorporating character-driven and action-driven scenes.
+'Change' is a critical factor in the propulsion of a story.
+It is produced by incorporating character-driven and action-driven scenes.

-In a thriller novel, for instance, character-driven scenes reveal to the reader the stakes.
-Such scenes create action-driven sequences like high-speed chases more thrilling and intense because the reader is now aware of all the personal, cherished things instigating the survival instinct of the protagonist.
+In a thriller novel, for instance, character-driven scenes reveal the stakes to the reader.
+Such scenes create action-driven sequences like high-speed chases that are more thrilling and intense because the reader is now aware of all the personal, cherished things instigating the survival instinct of the protagonist.

-Even if you are creating something less dramatic and violent, such as a romantic novel, the same vital factors apply.
+The same vital factors apply even if you create something less dramatic and violent, such as a romantic novel.

 Portray scenes where your main characters undertake action-based activities, for instance, a carriage or train ride.
 Use these points to create a transition between scenes that grow your novel figures.

-As you reach the end of your first draft, it is useful to inquire questions about story development to help you decide whether your story portrays enough growth and change.
+As you reach the end of your first draft, asking questions about story development is helpful to help you decide whether your story portrays enough growth and change.

 8. Some Important Questions About Story Development